sismo-core/sismo-docs/tutorials/sismo-connect/gate-your-contracts-with-sismo-connect-advanced.md

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.17;

-// we can use sismoConnect thanks to this import import "sismo-connect-solidity/SismoLib.sol"; import {ERC721} from "@openzeppelin/contracts/token/ERC721/ERC721.sol";
+// we can use Sismo Connect thanks to this import import "sismo-connect-solidity/SismoLib.sol"; import {ERC721} from "@openzeppelin/contracts/token/ERC721/ERC721.sol";